 - The LDAP authentication method is selected for each existing user with the AuthMethod field of the user specification.
-For more information, see the p4_user command. - The authentication method applied to auto-created users (LDAP or Perforce) is determined by the auth.default.method configurable.
-For more information, see the p4 configure command.
+For more information, see the p4 user command. - The authentication method applied to auto-created users (LDAP or Perforce) is determined by the auth.userautocreate configurable.
+For more information, see "Configurables" on page 543.